-Sumer Hughs is an Inspired Leader at Hannan High School, West Virginia.
+Sumer Hughs is an Inspired Leader and recently graduated from Hannan High School, West Virginia.
 She is also a Fellow with the 22x20 campaign.
 Learn more about Sumer and her passion for voting.

 Sumer is a 17-year-old senior who cares about reproductive health, LGBTQ issues, and universal healthcare.
 Sumer took time out of her busy schedule to talk to us about living in a small town in West Virginia.